Information Security Roles and Responsibilities

-ISO 27001 Annex A 5.2 Information Security Roles and Responsibilities is an ISO 27001 control that requires an organisation to define information security roles and responsibilities and allocate those to people.
+ISO 27001 Annex A 5.2 Information Security Roles and Responsibilities is an ISO 27001 Annex A control that requires an organisation to define information security roles and responsibilities and allocate those to people.

 ISO 27001 Annex A 5.2 Purpose

-Annex A 5.2 is a preventive control that ensures a defined, approved and understood structure is in place for the implementation and operation of the information security management system.
+The purpose of ISO 27001 Annex A 5.2 is to ensure that a defined, approved and understood structure is in place for the implementation and operation of the information security management system.

 ISO 27001 Annex A 5.2 Definition